PAD-Protecting-Anonymity/PAD/README.md

 - [Metric_Learning](#Metric_Learning)

 ## Dataset
-Datasets made availible for showcasing PAD.
+Datasets made available for showcasing PAD.

 ## Demo
-Exsamples on how to use PAD.
+Examples on how to use PAD.
-Contines various exsample on have to use PAD, incluting linear, nonlinear data.
-Also on how to use the options of various kind of simularaty in the data.
+Contains various examples on how to use PAD, including linear, nonlinear data.
+Also on how to use the options of various kind of similarity in the data.

 ## Utilities
-Contines helper functions used in PAD.
+Contains helper functions used in PAD.

 ## K-ward
-Implamentation of K-ward algorithm.
+Implementation of K-ward algorithm.

 ## Metric_Learning
-Learning metrics's which can be used in PAD.
+Learning distance metrics which can be used in PAD.
-Available is implementation for linear and nonlinear data.
+Available is an implementation for linear and nonlinear data.